8 Healthy-ish Things To Bring To New Parents (Beyond Lasagnas And Casseroles)

 8. Something other than food.

-Consider that the new parents might have plenty of food in their fridge and freezer with other visitors, so maybe something that's not food would be more helpful to them.
+Consider that your new parent friends might have plenty of food in their fridge and freezer, so maybe something that's not food would be more helpful to them.
 Walk your friend's dog.
 Help them set up their breast pump.
-Ask them what diapers or wipes they are using and go get a box of them because they probably didn't buy enough.
-Bring them stool softener, nipple balm, a pile of fresh burp cloths one of the many not-so-cute things that come along with having a baby.
+Bring them nipple balm, epsom bath salts, a pile of fresh burp cloths one of the many not-so-cute things that come along with having a baby.
+Offer to babysit for an hour or two so they can go to a yoga class or get a massage or something.

 photo by Charles Koh